 RECOMMENDATIONS

-- Flexible licensing models: The development of various licensing models, including collective licensing, voluntary licensing, and, if appropriate, direct licensing to offer streamlined options, must be encouraged.
+• Flexible licensing models: The development of various licensing models, including voluntary collective licensing and direct licensing, must be encouraged.

 It is essential that the cultural sector plays a leading role in shaping these tools, and the CDCE is well-positioned to take on a central role in this effort, provided sufficient financial support is granted.
 These tool – which could be unveiled at major events in 2025, such as Mondiacult 2025 in Barcelona, Spain – have the potential to position Canada as a global leader.
 Their development needs to begin without delay.